-The Technology Transfer Team at the University of Texas Southwestern Medical Center provides multiple services to the HIV/AIDS community.
-These services include training and technical assistance to CDC direct- and state-funded funded organizations that implement HIV prevention and care interventions, or provide funding support to these agencies and designing e-learning solutions and strategies that help support the dissemination of HIV/STD behavioral interventions.
+The Technology Transfer Team within the Community Prevention and Intervention Unit at UT Southwestern Medical Center provides multiple services to the HIV/AIDS community.
+These services include training and technical assistance to CDC direct- and state-funded organizations that implement HIV prevention and care interventions or provide funding support to these agencies, and designing e-learning solutions and strategies that help support the dissemination of HIV/STD behavioral interventions.

-Contact the Technology Transfer Team to get further information or to register for upcoming classes,
+Contact the Technology Transfer Team for more information or to register for upcoming classes.

 Capacity Building Assistance Center (CBAC)

 The CBAC improves the performance of the HIV prevention workforce by delivering scientifically sound and culturally proficient capacity building assistance through information sharing, training, and creation of materials.
-We provide assistance to agencies that offer behavioral interventions to individuals who are living with HIV/AIDS, or to communities most impacted by HIV/AIDS.
-Learn More.
+We assist agencies that offer behavioral interventions to individuals who are living with HIV/AIDS, or to communities most impacted by HIV/AIDS.

 - Training and technical assistance on Healthy Relationships, Nia, and Popular Opinion Leader.